How to create a Django application with our quickstart repository#

 quickstart module wherever it appears, which is in:

-By default, the project uses Postgres and uWSGI, but MySQL and other gateway server options are available.
+By default, the application uses Postgres and uWSGI, but MySQL and other gateway server options are available.

 You’ll need to change a few lines of configuration to achieve this across a few files.
 See the notes for each: